whitelotusapps/Gemini-2.5-Pro-Preview/README.md

 		- S05E19
 			- 00:08:00
 				- Sawyer and Jack are fighting each other (same scene as above, about "What do you want, Jack?") - and Juliet comes in and tells Sawyer to stop beating up Jack because Jack is right.
-				- Sawyer asks Juliet what she's talking about and Juliet says, "I changed my mind..."
+				- Sawyer asks Juliet what she"s talking about and Juliet says, "I changed my mind..."

 Example of childhood programs, beliefs, stories, etc
 	- Lost
 		- S05E19
 			- 00:10:00
 				- Sawyer and Juliet are talking (same scene as above, the above scene has 3 big life examples contained within it).
-There is a flashback of Juliet as a child and her parents are getting a divorce and her mom says, "Just because you're in love doesn't mean that you're meant to be together."
+There is a flashback of Juliet as a child and her parents are getting a divorce and her mom says, "Just because you"re in love doesn"t mean that you"re meant to be together."
 				- Juliet says the same thing to Sawyer because of hos Sawyer looked at Kate

 You have a choice